 This can involve developing whole neighbourhoods in which some streets are intended for owner occupiers, and others for social housing, or adopting a 'pepper-potting' approach in which social housing is located amongst privately-owned housing.

-Mixed tenure communities reduces spatial inequality and brings about wider benefits (such as de-stigmatisation of an area, social cohesion and better health outcomes) with positive multiplier effects that:
+Mixed tenure communities reduces spatial inequality and bring about wider benefits such as de-stigmatisation of an area, social cohesion and better health outcomes.
+These have positive multiplier effects that:

 - help enhance the sense of belonging